khpeet/nr1-command-center/README.md

 }
 ```

+**NOTE: You must be an owner/admin role to view or edit the Configuration.**

 ## Getting started

 1. Ensure that you have [Git](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git) and [NPM](https://www.npmjs.com/get-npm) installed.
 If you're unsure whether you have one or both of them installed, run the following commands.
 (If you have them installed, these commands return a version number; if not, the commands won't be recognized.)